-Like many of its immediate predecessors, 2017 is guaranteed to be the most high-tech year in human history, with all kinds of devices demanding our attention, tracking our every movement, entertaining our eyes and ears, and monitoring our bodies.
+Like many of its immediate predecessors, 2017 is guaranteed to be the most high-tech year in human history so far, with all kinds of useful devices demanding our attention, tracking our every movement, entertaining our eyes and ears, and monitoring our bodies.

-And that's great, but it also raises issues of etiquette such as: when is using a smart watch not so smart?
+And that's all well and good, but it raises issues of etiquette, such as: when is using a smart watch not so smart?
 Are there limits to what you should share online?
 Is it okay to shoot down your neighbour's drone?
 Let's find out how to navigate the tech etiquette of 2017.

 They don't know what to do and just get frightened at the prospect of, you know, actually talking to somebody.
 Instagram, WhatsApp or Snapchat them instead - that is, if you've heard of any of those networks.

-Contactless payments are only convenient if they're quick.
-If we're standing behind you in the supermarket checkout while you keep trying and failing to scan your Apple Watch, only for you to finally realise that the amount you're paying is more than you can use contactless payments for, we're allowed to put something unexpected in your bagging area.
+Remember that contactless payments are only convenient if they're quick.
+If we're standing behind you in the supermarket checkout while you keep trying and failing to scan your phone, we're allowed to put something unexpected in your bagging area.

 Not because it's rude, but because it's probably illegal.
 Use a net instead, or a rock, or a specially trained bird of prey.